 These were my favorites, and I have brought in the Baby Sunrose in an aquarium.
 Yes, I used a 10 gallon aquarium as its pot and have it upstairs now.
 I wanted to save as much of the plant as I could so that I could start some cuttings in the spring and have more plants next year.
 It is too pretty a plant to lose it to freezing and such a hummingbird magnet.
 I want several of those next year.
 Here’s hoping the cuttings will grow!

 I have had it in my draped hypertufa hanger and it seems to thrive there.
 Did I say I want more next year?
 I hope to root some cuttings in the spring and have several draped hypertufa baskets hanging on the deck.
 Wonderful.
-But watch the video and see if you think I have lost my mind.
+But watch the video where I prep the plant to go inside and see if you think I have lost my mind.

 As you see in the video, I washed it really well, hoping that I would rinse off any spiders, eggs, worms, and any other creepy crawlies.
 We shall see.
 I keep these all in an extra unused bedroom for the most part.
 So if any critters are on them, perhaps I will eliminate those hitchhikers early enough.

 Some of the succulents I will keep downstairs by the dining room window just like I have done in previous years.
 It works well for lots of light and where they are visible to me when I get lonesome in the long winter for plants.
 Just seeing the green plants makes me feel better.